 Lack of effective communication among stakeholders is another reason of ineffective online distance learning programs in Pakistan.
 Major stakeholders include students, teachers, IT staff, admin and study centers.
 Most of the respondents considered uncertainty of information a major factor in ineffective communication.
 Two major possibilities regarding the information delivery were found while interviewing the participants.
 First of all, the information related to important events such as exams, assignments, and graded discussions was not shared in a timely manner.
 Later, while talking to administrative stakeholders such as directors and student affairs department, it was identified that the decision made at the top level were conveyed to the academic department but no follow up mechanism was found to implement those decisions in a timely manner.
 So, the internal lack of coordination inside the institute significantly contributes towards ineffective communication.
-In one of the participants reported one incident to strengthen the aspect of ineffective communication.
-In one of the exams for one week.
+One of the participants reported one incident to strengthen the aspect of ineffective communication.
+In one of the terminal exams, due to some technical issues in IT system, the top management decided to postpone the exams for one week.
 Due to ineffective coordination in the institute, students and even some faculty members were unaware of the change, As the result, students reached at the exam centers and later learned that the date has been changed.
 Similarly, few more examples related to dissemination of information were shared.